kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 Negative bias → model tends to underpredict imports, which is critical as underestimation could lead to insufficient supply planning.

 Interpretation: NESO should be cautious; import forecasts are less reliable, and contingency plans may be required.

+# CONCLUSION

+# This study Conducted structured exploratory data analysis of UK electricity generation

+- Engineered temporal and autoregressive features

+- Developed an XGBoost forecasting benchmark

+- Evaluated predictive performance rigorously

+- Extracted operational and system-level insights

+# The results confirm that UK electricity generation is:

+- Highly cyclical

+- Strongly autoregressive

+- Increasingly influenced by renewable variability

+- The XGBoost model serves as a robust benchmark for subsequent deep learning models.